karanaditya993/tidy-tabs/README.md

-# tab-destroyer
+# Tab Destroyer
-Chrome Extension that lets you choose which tabs by domain you would like to close
+Browser extension that lets you choose which tabs by domain you would like to close